000hcl/tictactoe/documentation/weekly_reports/week1.md

 ## What next?

-I think I will attempt to make a working AI for a regular 3x3 game to be sure that I actually know what I'm doing, before doing anything else.
+I think I will attempt to make a working AI for a regular 3x3 game to make sure that I actually know what I'm doing, before doing anything else.

 Hours used: 5